+I INTRODUCTION

+Fractal is a rough or fragmented geometric shape that can be subdivided in parts, each of which is (at least approximately) a reduced- size copy of the whole.
+Fractals are generally self-similar and independent of scale.
+There are many mathematical structures that are fractals; e.g. Sierpinski gasket, Cantors comb, von Koch curves.
+Fractals also describe many real- world objects, such as clouds, mountains, turbulence, and coastlines that do not correspond to simple geometric shapes.
+As we see fractals have been studied for about a hundred years and antennas have been in use for as long.

+Fractal antennas are new on the scene.
+That is, the antenna should keep similar radiation parameters through several bands.
+Second, because the space-filling properties of some fractal shapes (the fractal dimension) might allow fractal shaped small antennas to better take advantage of the small surrounding space

-Fig.1 Examples of fractal antenna patte
+Fig.1 Examples of fractal antenna pattern

+These geometries have been used to characterize structures in nature that were difficult to define with Euclidean geometries.
+Examples

-This paper is prepared exclusively for International Conference on Systems, Science, Control, Communication, Engineering and Technology 2015 [ICSSCCET] which is published by ASDF International, Registered in London, United Kingdom.
+This paper is prepared exclusively for International Conference on Systems, Science, Control, Communication, Engineering and Technology 2016 [ICSSCCET 2016] which is published by ASDF International, Registered in London, United Kingdom under the directions of the Editor-in-Chief Dr T Ramachandran and Editors Dr. Daniel James, Dr. Kokula Krishna Hari Kunasekaran and Dr. Saikishore Elangovan.
 Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage, and that copies bear this notice and the full citation on the first page.
 Copyrights for third-party components of this work must be honoured.
 For all other uses, contact the owner/author(s).
 Copyright Holder can be reached at copy@asdf.international for distribution.

-2015 © Reserved by ASDF.international
+2016 © Reserved by Association of Scientists, Developers and Faculties [www.ASDF.international]

-These geometries have been used to characterize structures in nature that were difficult to define with Euclidean geometries.
-Examples include the length of a coastline, the density of clouds, and the branching of trees.
+include the length of a coastline, the density of clouds, and the branching of trees.

-II ANTENNA DESIGN
+II Antenna Design

 The self-affine fractal structure in this project is constructed by scaling a rectangle as shown in Fig.1a.
 The initiator S0 by a factor of two along its width and two along its length, which leads to four rectangles of equal dimension, is presented.
 The upper topmost corner region is eliminated there by their retaining the remaining regions as shown in Fig.1b. ie. 75% of the total area is

 Retained and 25% is eliminated.
 First, the initiator S0 is made to resonate at design frequency 2.4GHz by adopting coaxial feed technique.
 This process is a repetitive procedure and is continued up to nth iteration.
 The width of the Microstrip patch antenna is given by

-W = C 2 $f_o \sqrt{(\epsilon_r + 1)/2}$

-- ♦ $c = 3x10^8 \text{ m/s}$
+$W = \frac{C}{2 \text{ fo}\sqrt{(\varepsilon r + 1)/2}}$ • c = 3x108 m/s

+• $$\epsilon r = 4.4$$

-- $f_o = 2.2 \text{ GHz}$
+• fo = 2.2 GHz

-We calculated the width and it came out to be
+We calculated the width and it came out to be W=41.5mm

-W=41.5mm

-CALCULATION OF THE LENGTH
+Calculation of the Length

 The formula for the Effective length is given as

-$$L{eff} = C$$
+Leff =

-$$2 f{o} \sqrt{\epsilon{reff}}$$
+$$\frac{C}{2 \text{ fo } \sqrt{\epsilon \text{reff}}}$$

-$$L{eff} = 32.6 \text{ mm}$$
+Leff = 32.6 mm

-SELF SIMILAR:
+Self Similar